romuluspsf/romuluspsf-site/docs/Events.md

 <hr style="border: none; height: 4px; background-color: #004080; margin: 2rem 0;" />

 ## Upcoming Events & News

-We are proud to host and support events that bring our community and first reponders together.

-Want to get in on the action?
-We are always looking for volunteers. <a href="https://romuluspsf.org/docs/Volunteer/" target="_blank" rel="noopener noreferrer">Sign-up here!</a>

 <hr style="border: none; height: 4px; background-color: #004080; margin: 2rem 0;" />